YiqianZhang1004/YiqianZhang.github.io/_pages/cv.md

 specific city data.
    * Documented all processes and methodologies in detailed notebooks and an API guide, contributing to reproducible research and easy comprehension for future researchers.
-* Advanced SQL: MySQL Data Analysis & Business Intelligence project            <p align="right">May 2022 - July 2022</p>
+* Advanced SQL: MySQL Data Analysis & Business Intelligence project            May 2022 - July 2022
    * Traffic Analysis: Website traffic sources (search engine advertisements, organic search, and direct visits) were analyzed, and examined page-level website data to compare traffic volume and conversion rates and develop marketing plans using MySQL (sub-query, window function, temporary table, etc)